isc30/ryzen-7000-series-proxmox/README.md

 5. Do the same for the Audio device, in my case its `0000:34:00.1`
 6. Set the correct BIOS for the GPU:
     - Edit `/etc/pve/qemu-server/<VM_ID>.conf`
+    - Modify `args` to hide virtualization from the guest
     - Modify the `hostpci` line for the GPU
     ```diff
+    +args: -cpu 'host,-hypervisor,kvm=off'
     agent: 1
     balloon: 2048
     bios: seabios